chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 ## Class Expressions

-Classes and functions are similar in that they have two forms: declarations and expressions.
-Function and class declarations begin with an appropriate keyword (`function` or `class`, respectively) followed by an identifier.
-Functions have an expression form that doesn't require an identifier after `function`, and similarly, classes have an expression form that doesn't require an identifier after `class`.
-These *class expressions* are designed to be used in variable declarations or passed into functions as arguments.
+<u>Classes and functions are similar in that they have two forms: declarations and expressions.</u> Function and class declarations begin with an appropriate keyword (`function` or `class`, respectively) followed by an identifier.
+Functions have an expression form that doesn't require an identifier after `function`, and similarly, classes have an expression form that doesn't require an identifier after `class`. <u>These *class expressions* are designed to be used in variable declarations or passed into functions as arguments.</u>

 ### A Basic Class Expression